Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Although the two seem similar, the desired resolution for a home theater projector and a business one differs slightly.
 A home theater device features a high native resolution and image shape similar to a TV, while a business device includes an aspect ratio similar to a computer.
 Additionally, the differences between the brightness in lumens and the contrast ratio define the two types of projectors.
 So, if you are looking to replace your TV with a projector, take a look at projector vs. TV: key differences and similarities.

 As the name implies, a business projector is designed for use in an office, school, or church.
 The best projector for use in these locations depends on the size of the room and the number of people viewing a presentation, among other things.
 However, business projectors offer cost, image size, viewing angle, and space advantages over a light-emitting diode (LED) display.
+For a look at a top-notch business projector, visit our ViewSonic LS810 review.

 The ideal home theater model has a high contrast ratio, resolution, and vibrancy with little interference from light.

 As more people invest in technology to set up their home theater, more consumers turn to projection instead of TV to give them that cinema experience.
 Home theater projection systems feature vivid and dramatic colors, high resolution in full HD, high contrast ratios, and high connectivity in an HD projector.
 In addition, users of home theater projectors can expect most of their options to use digital light processing (DLP) technology.
+For a great model with DLP, visit our BenQ HT2150ST 1080p projector review.

 Resolution refers to the number of pixels contained in a screen, usually written as width by height.
 For home theaters, many consumers look for 1920×1080 pixels for their 16:9 aspect ratio widescreen displays.
 This resolution is defined as high definition, just as it is for TVs.
 If you want something with better picture quality, you may find a higher price tag and higher power usage.
 Business projectors may contain the same resolution, but sometimes they are 1920x1200p that feature a 16:10 aspect ratio.
 The 16:10 aspect ratio screen matches a computer more than a TV, making it ideal for presentations, images, or videos running on a computer.